microsoft/logstash-output-application-insights/README.md

 ```

 ### table_columns
 Specifies the list of the fields that will be filtered from the event, fields not specified will be ignored.
-Default all event fields
+No Default (event all fields)
 If not specified all fileds in events will be filtered, the order is kept.
 The order is essential in case of CSV serialization.
 example:
 ```ruby